Three times a week, we do our podcast, Verdict with Ted Cruz.

 Donald Trump right, Sean Hannity right, Sarah Carter was right, John Solomon was right.

-We've been telling you for two weeks, and the rest of the alt-left propaganda destroyed Trump media with egg on its face once again.
+And the rest of the alt-left propaganda destroy Trump media with egg on its face once again.

-We have to start and begin in London, where yes, more terror on this case in Europe.
+We have to start and begin in London where, yes, more terror on this case in Europe.

-I want to make a statement about this afternoon's events.
+I want to make a statement about this afternoon's events, and I'm going to try and cover three main areas.

-The car then crashed near to Parliament, and at least one man, armed with the knife, continued the attack and tried to enter parliament.
+The car then crashed near to Parliament and at least one man armed with the knife continued the attack and tried to enter Parliament.

 Sadly I can confirm that now four people have died.